-Here is a list of 9 gluten-free quinoa desserts.
+Here is a list of 9 gluten-free quinoa dessert recipes.
 Fall in love with this healthy grain-free ingredient that is versatile and easy to use.
 Wow.
 I am seriously blown away.

-Some of these recipes for quinoa desserts some are made with quinoa flour.
+Some of these quinoa dessert recipes are made with quinoa flour.
 Some are made with cooked quinoa and some are made with raw quinoa.
 I have quite the choices here for you.

 I thought it would be tough to find even a few good recipes (after all, quinoa is super healthy for you.)
 And in my book, “healthy” and “dessert” don’t fit into the same category.